Universal asynchronous receiver-transmitter: Data framing

+In the most common settings of 8 data bits, no parity and 1 stop bit (i.e. 8N1), the protocol efficiency is 8/10 = 80%.
+For comparison, Ethernet's protocol efficiency when using maximum throughput frames with payload of 1500 bytes is up to 95% and up to 99% with 9000 byte jumbo frames.
+However due to Ethernet's protocol overhead and minimum payload size of 42 bytes, if small messages of one or a few bytes are to be sent, Ethernet's protocol efficiency drops much lower than the UART's 8N1 constant efficiency of 80%.

 The idle, no data state is high-voltage, or powered.
 This is a historic legacy from telegraphy, in which the line is held high to show that the line and transmitter are not damaged.

 Each character is framed as a logic low start bit, data bits, possibly a parity bit and one or more stop bits.
-In most applications the least significant data bit (the one on the left in this diagram) is transmitted first, but there are exceptions (such as the IBM 2741 printing terminal).
+In most applications, the least significant data bit (the one on the left in this diagram) is transmitted first, but there are exceptions (such as the IBM 2741 printing terminal).

-Start bit

-The start bit signals to the receiver that a new character is coming.

-Data bit

-The next five to nine bits, depending on the code set employed, represent the character.

-Parity bit

-If a parity bit is used, it would be placed after all of the data bits.

-The parity bit is a way for the receiving UART to tell if any data has changed during transmission.

-Stop bit

-The next one or two bits are always in the mark (logic high, i.e., '1') condition and called the stop bit(s).
-They signal to the receiver that the character is complete.
-Since the start bit is logic low (0) and the stop bit is logic high (1) there are always at least two guaranteed signal changes between characters.

-If the line is held in the logic low condition for longer than a character time, this is a break condition that can be detected by the UART.